 Bringing science and academia to the public and presenting research results and arguments in an appealing way is an important skill for researchers.
 The Graduate Academy Leipzig offers a platform to present your own research with the Science Slam.

-The Science Slam takes place on Doctoral Researchers' Day, 12 November 2024 and offers an original insight into research at Leipzig University.
+The Science Slam takes place on Doctoral Researchers' Day, 12 November 2024 at 8 pm and offers an original insight into research at Leipzig University.
 Scientists present their research projects on stage - in an easy to understand and entertaining way.
 All subject areas are welcome, so it will be exciting and aha moments are guaranteed.

 The special thing about it is that the audience will decide who presents their own research in the most lively and exciting way and will choose the winner of the Science Slam.
 In addition to the scientific content, the focus is on the comprehensibility and entertainment value of the presentation.